valera-rozuvan/howtos/README.md

 # HOWTOs

-A collection of HOWTOs, mostly for my own use.
+A collection of HOWTO documents - mostly linux related.

+## Getting latest source

+A public git repo is vailable at [git.rozuvan.net/howtos](https://git.rozuvan.net/howtos).
+All other sources should be considered mirrors.

+## Contents

 1. [How to convert YouTube video to MP3 audio file for listening](./docs/001-convert-youtube-to-mp3.md)
 2. [Initial setup of Amazon EC2 Ubuntu instance](./docs/002-initial-setup-amazon-ec2-ubuntu-instance.md)